 - Conversations.
 Don’t have meetings.
 Nobody likes meetings.
 Instead, have conversations about specific, targeted parts of the grant project.
 You continue to guide the discussion with your planned questions derived from the RFP’s criteria, the timeline, or the budget.

 - Other Templates.
 Help your helpers.
 Don’t ask them to start from scratch.
 Almost every grant has its own budget format; create a template in Excel that helps them work through it.
-Or, prepare a one-page project summary for the boss as s/he is asking partners to come aboard.
+Or, prepare a one-page project summary for the boss as they are asking partners to come aboard.
 The more you “help,” the more likely the tasks will be completed and completed to your satisfaction.

 - Updates.
 Let folks up and down the chain know the work is continuing via formal and informal updates.
-For example, in a staff meeting, talk about a really cool (or dismal) piece of data you’ve just come across; apprise the team on the letters of commitment received; or relay a comment from one of the partners in the project.
+For example, in a staff meeting, talk about a really cool (or dismal) piece of data you’ve just come across, apprise the team of the letters of commitment received, or relay a comment from one of the partners in the project.

 - Debrief.
 This is perhaps the #1 professionalism tactic.
-After a large project is submitted, have a brief feedback meeting with all involved to make the process better for your team (and yourself).
+After submitting a large project, have a brief feedback meeting with all involved to make the process better for your team (and yourself).
 I know, you don’t have time for that.
 I say you must have time for that.

 - Time.
 Help your colleagues see that you understand and respect their time.
-The Gantt Chart, your conversations, the use of templates – these all contribute here.
+The Gantt Chart, your conversations, and the use of templates—these all contribute here.
 Feel free to cancel a conversation if it’s not needed; when you give people back a few minutes, they will love you forever (or at least until the end of the day).

 - Program Development/Facilitation.
-Designing the guts of the proposal – the program design or methodology along with the goals and objectives – can be done using conversations; but developing the timeline and the budget really pull things together.
-We all make plans according to our own internal timeline, whether it’s planning for vacation, a holiday, or dinner; it works for grants, too.
+Designing the guts of the proposal—the program design or methodology along with the goals and objectives—can be done using conversations, but developing the timeline and the budget really pulls things together.
+We all make plans according to our own timeline, whether it’s planning for a vacation, holiday, or dinner; it works for grants, too.
 And the budget is the shopping list.
 Who doesn’t like to go shopping?